• Skip to content

 1. Find your bark source

-2. Peel the bark in as big of chunks or sections as you can
+2. Peel the piece of tree bark from the tree trunk or tree branches in as big of chunks or sections as you can

 3. Flatten the bark when it is moist after a good rain or sprinkling with water hose